 This city is not regularly featured on these lists.

 Its architecture is not very pretty and its relatively disconcerting politics alienates some visitors.
 Yet, it deserves to be on here.
 What you will find in this great international city is impressive.
 It is modern, and its infrastructure, such as its metro, is sparkling.
 Taipei is a clean, cheap city, and where people are surprisingly kind.
 But the capital of Taiwan stands out for its night markets, where the culinary art of the street is at its best in Asia.
 Moreover, the city is a great jumping board for day trips from Taipei, allowing visitors to explore other attractions in Taiwan.
+And with their remarkable subway system, it’s fairly easy to grab some Taipei breakfast, hop on train, and start going after your bucket list.

 Note: Are you an avid cyclist?
 Maybe you want to cycle around Taiwan?
 Check out this blog post by cycloscope.net!